joelove/chess-board-test/README.md

-# Employee Portal Architectural Example

-An example project showcasing some the basic architecture of the Investor Services Employee Portal.

-> *This code-base has been simplified _a lot_ to protect the intellectual property of our client and make it more easily understood.*
+# Chess Board Test

+A simple React application to teach chess board square designations.

 ## Frameworks

-Below you'll find a list of frameworks used in this example project.
+Below you'll find a list of frameworks used in this project.

 ### React